-ADJUSTABLE TEMPERED GLASS SHELVES
+ADJUSTABLE SHELVES

-These shelves let you arrange-and rearrange the interior of your refrigerator to meet your everchanging food storage needs.
+These shelves let you arrange-and rearrange-the interior of your refrigerator to meet your ever-changing food storage needs.
+In some models, they are made of tempered glass; in other models, steel wire shelves are coated with Dynawhite Epoxy to make them scratch-resistant and easy to clean.